Lithospermum officinale

 Lithospermum officinale, or common gromwell or European stoneseed, is a flowering plant species in the family Boraginaceae, native to Eurasia.
 It is the host plant for caterpillars of the monophagous moth Ethmia dodecea.

 Description

-Common gromwell is an erect, downy perennial plant growing up to 60 – 80 cm tall.
-The unstalked, lanceolate leaves grow up to 10 cm long and are strongly marked with lateral veins below.
+Common gromwell is an erect, downy perennial plant growing up to tall.
+The unstalked, lanceolate leaves grow up to long and are strongly marked with lateral veins below.

-The greenish white, funnel-shaped flowers, appearing June – July, measure 3 – 4 mm across and are borne in short, dense cymose clusters within the leaf axils.
+The greenish white, funnel-shaped flowers, appearing June–July, measure 3–4 mm across and are borne in short, dense cymose clusters within the leaf axils.
 When in fruit, the inflorescences form a V-shaped, elongated spray.
-The fruits comprise 4 shiny white nutlets that measure 3 – 4 mm long and persist well into winter.
+The fruits comprise 4 shiny white nutlets that measure 3–4 mm long and persist well into winter.

 Habitat and distribution

 The plant is very widely distributed throughout Europe and Asia.
 It is locally common in the UK, where it is much rarer in the north and west of the country.
 The favoured habitat includes grassland, scrubland, and open woodland, usually on base-rich and calcareous soils.